CroquetteTheThe/Stranded_datapack/README.md

 # Further ideas

 - [x] Allow multiple biomes (even tho they will all end up being oceans in the end)
-- [ ] Modify nether to have no roof, and laval level very high
+- [x] Modify nether to have no roof, and laval level very high -> I did better
 - [ ] Modify end?
 Idk how possible it that
 - [ ] Allow teleportation portal with a special craft and everything (maybe with an Heart of the Sea?
 That would be sooo cool)
 - [ ] Make the player spawn not very far from an island (it is doable with the `spawn_target` parameter)